-Alternative 3, Trip Limit up to 1.0mt: For targeted sardine landings of less than one metric ton for years 2005-2015, the highest landing year had 134 landings by 12 operations, totaling 50 mt of sardines.
+Alternative 3, Trip Limit up to 1.0 mt: For targeted sardine landings of less than one metric ton for years 2005-2015, the highest landing year had 134 landings by 12 operations, totaling 50 mt of sardines.
 For this period, the average landings that would fall in this category were about 20 mt per year.
 The number of participants coastwide ranged between about 5 and 12 per year.
 Under this alternative, a large portion of fishing activities by some of these small-scale operations could be potentially allowed.
-For example, 95 percent of the landings since 2005 by a beach seine operation were ≤ 1.0 mt per trip.
+For example, since 2005, 95 percent of the landings by a beach seine operation and 100 percent of hook-and-line operations were < 1.0 mt per trip.